the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 When choosing an archival format one seeks to maximize the likelihood that one can recover the relevant information from that format.
 Proprietary formats are antithetical to this.
 Proprietary solutions generally obfuscate the format, even if just through absense of generally available specifications and documentation.
-Propritary formats generally have a single implementation from their creator, this creates a single point of failure.
+Proprietary formats generally have a single implementation from their creator, this creates a single point of failure.
 Open formats can have multiple different implementations of tools which read them.
 If there is a good enough specification then new tools can even be written for the format if none of the originals are available anymore.
-Proprietary tools which require some kind of license activation process such as entering a key or logging into an account are frequently reliant on a service being run by their vendor, and if the vendor no longer exists their authorisation servers may not be running.
+Proprietary tools way require some kind of license activation process to use this may not be possible if their vendor no longer exists.
-Using a proprietary solution for archival purposes is taking a needless risk with the future of your data.
+Using a proprietary solution for archival purposes is therefore taking a needless risk with the future of your data.
-Your data's fate can become tied to that of the company, or project, that develops and operates the software that you use to store your lab notes.
+Your data's fate is tied to the format in which it is stored choose it wisely.

 (rr-rdm-elns-choosing-lockin)=
 ### Lock-in